Wear and Tear vs Accidental Damage Explained

 Wear and tear vs accidental damage

-Needless to say this isn’t something you’d be wanting.
+Needless to say, this isn’t something anyone would be wanting.

-The problem here often stems from the loose definition around what exactly is classified as ‘wear and tear’ and what is defined as ‘accidental damage’.
+The problem here often stems from the loose definition of what exactly is classified as ‘fair wear and tear’ and what is defined as ‘accidental damage’.

-To get clarity on this issue we spoke to Yolanda Webster from CoverWise Insurance, as, being experts in the area of landlord insurance, they have dealt with this many times.
-She explained that in Australia, unless the contract states otherwise, tenants are not responsible for paying for fair wear and tear to a property.
+In Australia, unless the contract states otherwise, tenants are not responsible for paying for what is deemed to be ‘fair wear and tear’ to a property.
 It’s only when the tenant has been irresponsible and accidentally or intentionally caused damage to a premises that he or she is liable to pay for repairs.
-She explained that because the insurance is not a maintenance contract insurers take the same view.
+For example, a curtain that has faded due to sunlight exposure would be considered as ‘fair wear and tear’ compared to curtains that have been torn.

 What is Wear and Tear?